hevp/compact-dav/README.md

 - Various packages, including `requests`

 ### Configuration
-You need a configuration file in JSON format with the following elements:
+You need a configuration file in JSON format in order to allow the client to contact your WebDAV server.
+It must contain the following elements:

 ```
 {